 Course Outcomes

-This course aims to familiarize delegates with the concepts, advantages, and challenges of the Scrum methodology.
+This course aims to familiarize students with the concepts, advantages, and challenges of the Scrum methodology.

 Students will be equipped with the knowledge needed to play the role of a Scrum Master in their organizations and help their organizations adopt Scrum methodology.
-Furthermore, delegates will develop an understanding of the other roles in Scrum.
+Furthermore, students will develop an understanding of the other roles in Scrum.

 Students are led through simulated case scenarios during which they carry out a Scrum project.